 There are two basic types of at grade intersections: crossing and circular.
 It is not recommended that intersections have more than four legs.
 Occasionally, local development and land uses create the need for a more complex intersection design.
 Such intersections may require a specialized intersection design to handle the specify traffic demands at that location.
 In addition to the guidance in this manual, see Traffic Operations Policy Directive (TOPD) Number 13-02: Intersection Control Evaluation (ICE) for direction and procedures on the evaluation, comparison and selection of the intersection types and control strategies identified in Index 401.5.
-Also refer to the Complete Streets Intersection Guide for further information.
+Also refer to the publication Complete Intersections: A Guide to Reconstructing Intersections and Interchanges for Bicyclists and Pedestrians for further information.